bisqwit/that_terminal/doc/escapes.md

 Note: Tables include also a few items marked “unsupported”.
 These are documented for possible future use, and are not supported by this terminal emulator.
+They are also parsed correctly, even if they do not do anything.

 All of these are recognized even in the middle of an escape code.
 E.g. `printf("ABC\033[3\n4mDEF");` will print “ABC” on the current line with the current attribute and “DEF” on the next line with blue color (SGR 34).